Divi Tips 71

 Creating a Bloom popup - step 5

-Read the options carefully and make your choices: you can come back to them later if necessary.
+Read the options carefully and make your choices: you can come back later if you need.

-Confirm your choice by clicking on "Next: successful action.
+Validate your choice by clicking on "Next: Success Action".

-3.6 - Step 6: Success message and validation of the popup
+3.6 - Step 6: success message and popup validation

 Creating a Bloom popup - step 6

-4 - Original ideas for customising the Bloom popup
+4 - Original ideas for customizing Bloom's popup

-Now that we have recalled the steps to create the form, I propose 5 original ways to easily customize the appearance of your Bloom popup with CSS only.
-This means that a beginner will be able to do it without much knowledge of code.
+Now that we have just recalled the steps to create the form, I propose 5 original ways to easily customize the appearance of your Bloom popup with CSS only.
+This means that a beginner will be able to do so without much code knowledge.

-You'll tell me: "I don't really see how this popup is original...".
+You will tell me: "I don't really see how this popup is original... »

-However, this is what it would look like without customisation:
+Yet this is what she would look like without customization:

-I propose, then, these few lines of code to allow the image to be shifted and to exit the popup:
+I propose, then, these few lines of code to allow the image to be shifted and get out of the popup:

-1 - CSS to shift the image up and to the left :
+1 – CSS to shift the image up and left:

 .et_bloom .et_bloom_form_header.split img {